 -

-Split meals into 3–4 feedings a day during early months.
+Split meals into 3–4 feedings a day during their early months.

 -